 This cost is heavily dependent on the HVAC services you rely on, so make sure you ask around before making the decision.

 Which price range does my house lie in?

 Million-dollar homes come with different expectations than fixer-uppers, in every aspect and the HVAC system is no different.
 If you’re considering the upper half of the market selling price in your area, you’ve got to put in the effort and get the repairs done thoroughly.

 However, if that isn’t your intended demographic, and your house requires many such repairs, going in for an HVAC system isn’t significantly going to alter your chances of selling.
 It may bump your chances of getting a higher sales price.

 How old is my system?

 This is a more obvious question – one which is equally important.
-A system which should’ve been replaced half a decade ago is very different from a system which can still weather (pun unintended) a few seasons hence.
+A system that should’ve been replaced half a decade ago is very different from a system that can still weather (pun unintended) a few seasons hence.
 The state of the system is the most important factor in deciding whether to go in for a new system.

 Will replacement HVAC parts be enough?

-This is related to making the decision on going in for an HVAC replacement in the first place.
+This is related to making the decision to go in for an HVAC replacement in the first place.

 If you’re targeting a higher price point, or the extent of the damage is large, then you’ll have to go in for a newer system.
 However, you can get away with replacing just a few parts of the HVAC system if it is used maybe a few times in a year, or your asking price doesn’t warrant a new fitment.